farcaster-project/RFCs/architecture.md

 The Daemon MUST be fully aware of the complete State of the cross-chain-swap execution.
 To achieve that it MUST listen to:
 - on-chain events from both chains via Syncers communication,
 - swap-counterparty protocol messages via inter-daemon communication,
-- user's instructions via Client communication
+- user's instructions via Client communication, and
+- self-produced input messages

 The Daemon MUST create a constrained runtime environment for executing the protocol, that only permits valid protocol transitions at all times.
 To achieve that a petrinet model of the protocol may be used to create a runtime environment that executes the user's respective role in the protocol, by only authorizing firing valid enabled protocol transitions.